 Category 1 Filer: It’s a filing group of US shareholders of specified foreign corporations (SFCs).
 It includes controlled foreign corporations (CFC) and any foreign corporation that has one or more domestic corporate shareholders.
 An important caveat to this decision is the fact that IRC section 965(e)(2) expands CFC to include 10–50 corporations.
 If the foreign entity is also a passive foreign investment company (PFIC) and not a CFC under the traditional definition, it is excepted from the application of IRC section 965.

 Category 2 Filer: US person has acquired 10% or more of the stock in a foreign corporation as an officer or director.
 It’s not only about the total value of the foreign corporation’s stock.
 If you acquired 10% or more of the total combined voting power of all classes of stock with voting rights, then you fit in this category as well.
-This group of filers only need to report the minimal amount of information about the corporation and the US person, who has acquired it.
+As per the Form 5471 instructions, this group of filers only needs to report the minimal amount of information about the corporation and the US person, who has acquired it.

 Category 3 Filer: This one includes US persons who add to their stock in a company and it leads to surpassing the 10% minimum ownership.
 Also, any US person who disposes their stock in a foreign corporation and they now own less than 10%.
-Those who match these criteria must report a large amount of information.
+According to the Form 5471 instructions, those who match these criteria must report a large amount of information.
 You will need to submit an income statement and opening and closing balance sheet.
 On top of it all, you will need to disclose the identity of other US shareholders.

 US persons for Category 2 and Category 3 Filers can be citizens or residents of US, a domestic partnership, a domestic corporation and an estate or trust that is not a foreign estate or trust as defined in section 7701(a)(31).
 While for the next category 4 filer, US person also includes two more types.
 First, a nonresident client who elected to be treated as a resident of the United States.
 Second, an individual for whom an election is in effect under section 6013(h), relating to nonresident aliens who become residents of the United States during the tax year and are married at the close of the tax year to a citizen or resident of the United States.

 Category 4 Filer: This category includes a U.S. person who had control of a foreign corporation during the annual accounting period of the foreign corporation.
 By control, IRS means a US person who has control of a foreign company at any time during that individual’s tax year and it owns more than 50% stock.
 Again, it includes more than 50% of the total combined voting power of all classes of stocks or more than 50% of the total value of shares of stock.
-If you are in control of a corporation that owns more than 50% of either criterion, the IRS treats you as being in control of such corporation and expect you to file Form 5471.
+Important Form 5471 instruction for Category 4 filers: If you are in control of a corporation that owns more than 50% of either criterion, the IRS treats you as being in control of such corporation and expect you to file Form 5471.

-For example: Corporation A owns 51% of the stock in Corporation B. Corporation B owns 51% of the stock in Corporation C. Corporation C owns 51% of the voting stock in Corporation D. Therefore, Corporation A controls Corporation D. Those who fall under Category 4 filer have to submit everything that Category 3 Filers report as well as information about the corporation’s undistributed earnings and reportable transactions.
+For example: Corporation A owns 51% of the stock in Corporation B. Corporation B owns 51% of the stock in Corporation C. Corporation C owns 51% of the voting stock in Corporation D. Therefore, Corporation A controls Corporation D. According to the Form 5471 instructions, those who fall under Category 4 filer have to submit everything that Category 3 Filers report as well as information about the corporation’s undistributed earnings and reportable transactions.

 Category 5 Filer: US persons who own at least 10% of a “controlled foreign corporation aka CFC”.
 Applies to US person, who owns (directly, indirectly, or constructively) stock/voting power in a foreign corporation that is a CFC at any time during any tax year of the foreign corporation, and who owned that stock on the last day in that year on which it was a CFC.
-You will need to provide identifying information about the CFC and undistributed earnings.
+So, if you’re a Category 5 filer, here’s a crucial Form 5471 instruction: You will need to provide identifying information about the CFC and undistributed earnings.